dineshkumarvelmurugan/ML_Supervised_Learning/README.md

 Random Forest	89.49% ,
 Support Vector Machine	85.87%
 # 📁 Project Workflow
-Data Preprocessing
+Data Preprocessing:
   Cleaning, handling missing values, and normalizing the data.
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA):
   Visualized data to understand feature relationships.
-Feature Selection
+Feature Selection:
   Selected relevant features for building predictive models.
-Model Training and Evaluation
+Model Training and Evaluation:
   Applied classification and regression algorithms.
   Evaluated models using accuracy and confusion matrices.
-Model Comparison
+Model Comparison:
   Compared the performance of all algorithms to identify the best one.
 # 🔑 Key Findings
-Random Forest achieved the highest accuracy (89.49%) among classifiers.
+  * Random Forest achieved the highest accuracy (89.49%) among classifiers.
-Naïve Bayes followed closely with an accuracy of 87.32%.
+  * Naïve Bayes followed closely with an accuracy of 87.32%.
-Decision Trees performed comparatively lower (77.17%), highlighting the benefit of ensemble methods like Random Forest.
+  * Decision Trees performed comparatively lower (77.17%), highlighting the benefit of ensemble methods like Random Forest.
 # 🛠 Tools and Technologies
 Programming Language: Python
 Libraries: Scikit-learn, Pandas, NumPy, Matplotlib, Seaborn